 1. Australian Shepherds

-Australian shepherds top the list because Australian Shepherds are the dog breed that is most associated with the Merle gene.
-Australian Shepherds with the Merle gene will often have icy blue eyes.
-Australian Shepherds come in two Merle variations: Red and Blue.
+Australian Shepherds top the list because they are the dog breed that is most associated with the merle gene.
+Australian Shepherds with the merle gene will often have icy blue eyes.
+They come in two merle variations; red and blue.

-Due to the heavy demand on breeders for Merle Australian Shepherds some breeders practice irresponsible practices such as breeding two Merle coated parents together to achieve more Merle puppies in the litter therefore increasing their profits.
-Breeding two Merle coated parents together can result in a puppy being born with two Merle genes which can resulting in the puppy developing blindness or deafness, this will happen to 1 in 4 of the puppies in the litter, statistically.
+Due to the heavy demand on breeders for merle Australian Shepherds, some breeders practice irresponsible practices such as breeding two merle-coated parents together to achieve more Merle puppies in the litter, therefore increasing their profits.
+Breeding two merle-coated parents together can result in a puppy being born with two merle genes, which can result in the puppy developing blindness or deafness.
+This will happen to one in four of the puppies in the litter, statistically.

-The Corgi is a beautiful breed famous for being the favorite breed of the English Royal Family.
-Typically the Corgi has a tan and white coat however Corgis can carry the Merle gene resulting in a Merle Coat.
+The Corgi is a beautiful breed that is famous for being the favorite breed of the English Royal Family.
+Typically, the Corgi has a tan and white coat.
+However, Corgis can carry the merle gene, resulting in a merle coat.

 3. Border Collies

-Border Collies, classically working dogs, known for their high intelligence can come in a Merle coat pattern.
-Typically though of coming with a white and black coat, Merle Border Collies are the least common color pattern found naturally in Border Collies.
-As with Australian Shepherds, because of the high demand for Merle coated Border Collies some breeders do practice unsafe breeding practices which can cause health problems within the litter.
+Border Collies, classical working dogs that are known for their high intelligence, can come in a merle coat pattern.
+They typically come with a white and black coat, so merle Border Collies are the least common color pattern found naturally in the breed.
+As with Australian Shepherds, because of the high demand for merle-coated Border Collies, some breeders do practice unsafe breeding practices, which can cause health problems within the litter.

-Dachshunds can come in a Red or Blue Merle color pattern.
-Although the Merle color is not common for Dachshunds it is an acceptable color according to breed registries.
+Dachshunds can come in a red or blue merle color pattern.
+Although the merle color is not common for Dachshunds, it is an acceptable color according to breed registries.
 Merle Dachshunds can come as either short or long hair.
-Because the Merle gene is dominant over other color genes breeding a Merle parent with a non Merle parent will statically guarantee at least one puppy in a little of four or more will be born with a Merle patterned coat.
+Because the merle gene is dominant over other color genes, breeding a merle parent with a non-merle parent will statically guarantee at least one puppy in a litter of four or more with a merle-patterned coat.